-The ocean covers over 70% of the planet.
-It is our life source, providing protein for more than a billion people around the world and supporting the livelihoods of at least 40 million people by 2030.
-The ocean also produces at least 50% of the planet’s oxygen, making its conservation literally a matter of life and death.
-Despite its importance, the ocean needs our support; with 90% of big fish populations depleted, and 50% of coral reefs destroyed, we are taking more from the ocean than can be replenished.
-In celebration of World Oceans Day 2021 on June 8, we are talking about the various things that we can do to protect the ocean.
+70% of our planet’s surface is covered by oceans.
+They are not only our life source, providing protein for more than three billion people around the world, but they also play a crucial role in regulating global climate by mediating temperatures, influencing weather patterns, and acting as the world’s largest carbon sink.
+Oceans produce at least 50% of the planet’s oxygen, making its conservation literally a matter of life and death.
+Despite their importance, oceans need our support; with 90% of big fish populations depleted, and 50% of coral reefs destroyed, we are taking more from them than can be replenished.
+In celebration of World Oceans Day 2023 on June 8, we take a look at various things that we can do to protect this invaluable resource.

 World Oceans Day History

-The idea of World Oceans Day was first proposed in 1992 at the Earth Summit in Rio de Janeiro, Brazil.
-The idea was proposed to celebrate the ocean and human’s connection to the sea.
+The idea of World Oceans Day was first proposed in 1992 at the Earth Summit in Rio de Janeiro, Brazil, to celebrate the ocean and human’s connection to the sea.
 After raising awareness about the crucial role the ocean plays in our lives, the UN division for ocean affairs introduced important ways people can help protect it.

 5 Things We Can Do to Protect the Ocean